-- If you care for young children, wash your hands often and dispose of diapers carefully so bacteria don't spread to food surfaces
+- If you care for young children, wash your hands often and dispose of diapers carefully so bacteria do not spread to food surfaces where food is prepared.

 TIPS FOR STORING FOOD:

-- DO NOT use outdated foods, packaged foods with a broken seals, or cans that are bulging or dented
+- DO NOT use outdated foods, packaged foods with broken seals, or cans that are bulging or dented.

-- Keep the refrigerator set to 40 degrees Fahrenheit and your freezer at or below 0 degrees Fahrenheit
+- Keep the refrigerator set to 40°F and your freezer at or below 0°F.

-- DO NOT eat shellfish that has been exposed to red tides
+- DO NOT eat shellfish that has been exposed to red tide.

 TIPS FOR EATING OUT SAFELY:

-- Use only salad dressings, sauces, and salsas that come in single-serving packaging
+- Use only salad dressings, sauces, and salsas that come in single-serving packages.

 TIPS FOR TRAVELING WHERE CONTAMINATION IS COMMON:

-If you become sick after eating and other people may have eaten the same food, let them know.
+If you become sick after eating, and other people you know may have eaten the same food, let them know you got sick.
 If you think the food was contaminated when you bought it from a store or restaurant, tell the store or restaurant and your local health department.

 For more detailed information please see

-or see the United States Department of Agriculture (USDA) website.
+or the United States Department of Agriculture (USDA) website.

 Giannella RA.
 Infectious enteritis and proctocolitis andbacterial food poisoning.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa:Saunders Elsevier; 2010:chap 107.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 107.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.